benizi/yu2.be/README.md

 # yu2.be

-Minimal Youtube URL minifier.
+Minimal YouTube URL minifier.

 ## Copyright

-Youtube is a registered trademark of Youtube, LLC.
+YouTube is a registered trademark of YouTube, LLC.
 No endorsement or affiliation is implied.

 ## Requirements